build-guides

 Performance Expectations

-This build targets 1440p gaming + 1080p60 streaming as its primary use case.
-All figures are approximate based on RTX 5070 hardware review data from Tom’s Hardware and TechPowerUp.
+Primary target: 1440p gaming + 1080p60 streaming.
+Figures based on RTX 5070 hardware review data from Tom’s Hardware and TechPowerUp.

 GameResolutionSettingsGaming FPSStream Impact